TGC Welcomes New Junior Tenants

-James is a contributor to the Personal Injury Brief Update newsletter.
+Harriet is a contributor to the Personal Injury Brief Update newsletter, published monthly.

 I am registered with the Information Commissioner’s Office (ICO) as a Data Controller for the personal data that I hold and process as a barrister.
-My registered address is Temple Garden Chambers, 1 Harcourt Buildings, Temple, London, EC4Y 9DA and my registration number is ZA175213.
+My registered address is Temple Garden Chambers, 1 Harcourt Buildings, London and my registration number is ZA321289.

-The vast majority of the information that I hold about you is provided to or gathered in the course of your case and/or proceedings.
-Your solicitor and/or I will tell you why we need the information and how we will use it.
+All the information that I hold about you is provided to or gathered by me in the course of your case and/or proceedings.

 The General Data Protection Regulation (GDPR) requires all organisations that process personal data to have a Lawful Basis for doing so.
 The Lawful Bases identified in the GDPR are: